MPetovick/SHUMZU/README.md

 **Enhanced Security:**
-SHUMZU offers an additional level of security by combining AES-GCM encryption with data compression.
+Offers an additional level of security by combining AES-GCM encryption with data compression.
 This is especially useful for users who handle sensitive information.

 **Versatility:**
 The program supports any type of file (text, images, binaries, etc.), making it suitable for a wide range of applications.